 Lunar states that they will be auditing accounts and that retailers "may be asked to provide proof that you have satisfied one of the three criteria".
 What does that mean?
 It means those who order solely for eBay will be cut out.
 Will that include those who just use Amazon Marketplace?
 We'll see if that counts as their own "online platform".
 But it also cuts out buying clubs, where fans group together to buy comics at retailer discounts.

 It's never dull around these parts, is it?
-Also, Lunar, any change you could design yourself a logo?
+Also, Lunar, any chance you could design yourself a logo?